Open3DTrack: Towards Open-Vocabulary 3D Multi-Object Tracking: INTRODUCTION

 To overcome these limitations, open-vocabulary systems are needed to enable the detection and recognition of objects beyond the predefined categories.
 In 3D tracking, open-vocabulary capabilities are essential for enhancing adaptability and robustness in dynamic environments, where a vehicle may encounter unexpected or rare objects not covered by the training data.
 By incorporating open-vocabulary approaches, 3D tracking systems can better generalize to new objects, ensuring safer and more reliable autonomous navigation in diverse real-world scenarios.

 In this paper, we introduce the task of open-vocabulary 3D tracking, where trajectories of known and unknown object classes are estimated in the real 3D space by linking their positions across consecutive frames.
-We formulate the open-vocabulary tracking problem, propose various splits to evaluate the performance across known and unknown classes, and introduce a novel approach that bridges the performance gap between tracking known and unseen classes.
-Our approach leverages the strengths of 2D open-vocabulary methods and existing 3D tracking frameworks to generalize to unseen categories effectively.
-Through extensive experiments, we demonstrate that our proposed method achieves strong results through our adaptation strategies, providing a robust solution for open-vocabulary 3D tracking.
-Fig. \ref{fig:bicycle_novel} shows an example output of our solution for the open-vocabulary 3D tracking task.
+We formulate the open-vocabulary tracking problem, propose splits to evaluate the performance across known and unknown classes, and introduce a method that bridges the performance gap between tracking known and unseen classes.
+Our approach leverages 2D open-vocabulary methods and 3D tracking frameworks to generalize to unseen categories effectively.
+Through extensive experiments, we demonstrate that our method achieves strong results through our adaptation strategies, providing a robust solution for open-vocabulary 3D tracking.
+Fig. \ref{fig:bicycle_novel} shows an example output of our solution.
 Our method can detect and track previously unseen object categories in three-dimensional space without relying on predefined labels.

 Our contributions can be summarised as follows: \begin{itemize} \item We introduce the task of open-vocabulary 3D tracking that generalizes to unseen categories. \item We propose a novel problem formulation and evaluation splits for open-vocabulary tracking. \item We develop a method that effectively bridges the performance gap between known and unknown class tracking. \item Our extensive experimental validation shows the high effectiveness of our proposed adaptation. \end{itemize}